visaplan/visaplan.tools/README.rst

 License
 -------

-The project is licensed under the Apache Software License.
+The project is licensed under the GNU General Public License v2 (GPLv2).